learning-zone/ielts-materials/writing.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. ***Unemployment remains the biggest challenge to school leavers in most countries.
-How far do you agree with this assessment.
-What other challenges faces young people today?***
+## Q. ***Unemployment remains the biggest challenge to school-leavers in most countries.
+How far do you agree with this assessment?
+What other challenges face young people today?***

 <div align="right">
     <b><a href="#">↥ back to top</a></b>